 - Whether your pet has any history of medical issues - insuring pets who have needed a lot of vet treatment in the past costs more

 - Where you live - pet insurance costs more in London and South East England because vets are more expensive

 What is the pet insurance cost for a cat?

-Bear in mind that these pet insurance costs are for a moggy; insurance for pedigree cats is about 30% more expensive than insurance for non-pedigree cats for two reasons.
+Bear in mind that the pet insurance costs quoted here are for a moggy; insurance for pedigree cats is about 30% more expensive than insurance for non-pedigree cats for two reasons.
 The first is the financial value of some cat breeds, which can run to thousands of pounds.
 The second is that many breeds of cat - including Bengals, Ragdolls, Persian Cats, Siamese, Maine Coons, Siberians, Abyssinians, and Birmans - have a predisposition to develop certain medical conditions, which lead to vet treatment, and in turn to costly pet insurance claims.